Racing the Reaper Man Introduction: Finding a Reset

 I bought a bike, paying £1.80 a week to a mail order company, to save 60p and ‘get fit’.
 The mockery was subdued as 60p was a reasonable saving, then, and rumours were rife that the bus service was being axed.
 I loved cycling.
 My bike was a standard 3 speed, but the roads were flat and the 6+ miles to work and back, 6 days out of 8, saw me slim down rapidly.
 I still smoked.
 Then, in order to get fit for a trip to America, my brother started running.
 I joined him a few times, but was left in his wake, gasping for air – 2.5 miles was 25 minutes of torture… but another light came on in my mind.
 It came to me that I was actually making excuses to get fit!
 I was apologising to my contemporaries for making them feel bad.

 I cycled everywhere.
 I had always been a birder, so cycled to distant reservoirs, hills and forests looking for various species.
 It was nothing to cycle a 40-60 mile round trip, with a long walk at my destination.
-By the start of 1982 I was fit, happier and far more aware of a voice in my head telling me to rebel!
-Smoking: it was expected and expected.
+By the start of 1982 I was fit, happier and far more aware of a voice in my head telling me to rebel.
+Smoking: it was expected and accepted.
 I’d only started at 18, for no good reason but to look tough and fit in.
 It was an addiction.
 I had a real hatred of being controlled – after a childhood of being brutalised by religious bigots, I had evolved an inner warrior that could cope with any pain.
 To live in fear of pain from the age of 5 to 15 can effect one in many ways.
 Eventually, for me, the mental and physical abuse was nothing and puberty sparked my innate father’s genes into life.
 If one overcomes pain, the thing inflicting it can do no more than cower in defeat.
 The control nicotine held was really making me angry; if I didn’t have it, I was a craven mess.
-It’s hold was nothing more than acceptance of self-defeat.
+Its hold was nothing more than acceptance of self-defeat.
 I turned 25 in the September and swore I’d never see another birthday as a smoker.

 In February 1982 there was a short news item.
 At the end of something called the Hawaii Ironman Triathlon at Kona, Julie Moss collapsed 10 yards from the finish and was overtaken by KathleenMcCartney to lose the race.
 In April I watched the second London Marathon, Hugh Jones won in 2:09:24 and Joyce Smith lowered the women’s record to 2:29:43.
 At that moment anger changed to an absolute decision: I’d give up smoking and run a marathon!
 My wife thought I was unhinged.
 As I was still rather young, impetuous and vocal, I announced this at work with absolute confidence.
 I knew my inner warrior needed something to feed on, so telling everyone meant there was no going back.
 I had pressed my ‘reset’.